OnePlus confirms up to 40,000 customers were impacted by credit card hack

 Original Content podcast: Amazon visits the paranoid worlds of Philip K. Dick

-If you gave your credit card number to OnePlus sometime between mid-November and last week, your card may have been comprised.
+If you gave your credit card number to OnePlus sometime between mid-November and last week, your card may have been compromised.
 The smartphone maker confirmed this morning through its online forum that upwards of 40,000 customers may have had their numbers exposed to hackers.

 “Only a small subset of our customers is affected,” a spokesperson for the company told TechCrunch.
 OnePlus has sent out emails to users it believes may have been impacted after a malicious code was inserted into the company’s payment page, designed to sniff out credit card numbers.